 Brown Stadium’s unique seating area earns an extra point.
 You would be hard pressed to find another seating bowl like this trapezoidal structure.
 Consisting of a lung-splitting 72 rows at its apex (and nary an elevator in sight), this concrete behemoth contains the university seal, several ornate “B” logos and a pair of bear heads on its façade.

 Brown displays their long and illustrious history throughout Brown Stadium.
-Banners honoring championship teams and noteworthy players are hung throughout the facility.
+Banners honoring championship teams, record setting accomplishments and noteworthy players are hung throughout the facility.

-Despite having a history that goes back as far as any of the other Ivy League football stadiums, Brown Stadium just doesn’t seem to get the love that some of the circuit’s other facilities get.
+Brown Stadium is quickly approaching its 100th season of use.
+Despite its long history, Brown Stadium just doesn’t seem to get the love that some of the Ivy League’s other facilities get.
 Perhaps it’s due to Brown’s lack of consistent success on the gridiron, but Brown football seems to be little more than an afterthought, even in Providence.
 Still, college football fans could do a lot worse than taking in a game in a laid-back atmosphere on a gorgeous fall afternoon in Rhode Island’s capital city.